 Let me give you an example, a young girl lives with her father who is a drug addict.

 Every day she watches him get strung out on his drug of choice, sees how he’s losing more of himself.
 She grows up fast, learning to steal just to feed herself.
 She’s 12 and she’s a virgin.
 Would those four words really describe her?
 Maybe – if only you consider her in terms of sexual experience.

 The Mother – caring, nurturing, supportive.
 When I’ve asked people, these are the words that come to mind when you think “Mother”.
 Okay, but what about an abusive mother?
 An absent mother?
 A neglectful mother?

 What about a mother who is struggling with post-partum depression?
 Or a mother who became a mother by accident and isn’t a bad person, but can’t really feel a connection to her children

 The Slut – easy, cheap, dirty.
 More words that are often connected to Slut.
 But this word is used to describe a woman regarding sexual experience.

 And society still isn’t too happy with a woman who likes sex, who is experienced or knows her own body and wants.
 So we diminish a woman like that with a label, a negative label.

 So, what did we learn from these three words?
 Simple – they are limiting.
 They provoke thoughts and images often that society has already manipulated.
 They are not ways to define a character because characters are types of people and people are complex.

 Overall, you need to create good, multilayered characters that can enrich your story.

 First apology, sorry for the lack of a post last Friday.
-When I get sad and moody, I tend to vanish and sulk.
-I am feeling better now.
 Big thanks to those of you who sent me messages and emails xx